Home Improvement and Commercial Contractor Disputes

 When may a property owner fire a contractor and pay another the finish the job?

 The property owner has a duty to mitigate damages and give the contractor a reasonable opportunity to finish the job.
 A property owner need not give the contractor forever, however.
 The property owner should establish evidence in writing concerning attempts to get the contractor to finish the job.
 Use email, or fax, or text even, anything.
-Avoid relying on oral conversations alone, either over over the phone or in person.
+Avoid relying on oral conversations alone, either over the phone or in person.

 How much money can the property owner seek against the contractor?